How to decorate cookies with food writers: Make hand-drawn flower cookies for Mother’s Day.

 Believe it or not, imprecision works in your favor when drawing these flowers.
 They are more sketchy, not perfect.
 I borrowed the flowers I drew for the marshmallows and just put them on cookies.
 I chose the poppy, iris, gerbera daisies, roses, marigolds, orchid, heather, hyacinth, freesia, tulip, aster, daffodil, chrysanthemum and gardenias.

-To make these, prepare and chill the cookie dough, cut out 2-inch circles with a cookie cutter (or any size circle), bake and let cool.
+prepare and chill the cookie dough, cut out 2-inch circles with a cookie cutter (or any size circle), bake and let cool.
 Then, prepare royal icing and tint white with Americolor Soft Gel Pastes.
 To decorate, prepare a disposable decorating bag with coupler and size “3″ tip, fill with white icing and outline a circle on the cookies.
 Let set, and thin the remaining white icing with drops of water until the icing folds back into itself slowly when stirred.
 Fill an empty decorating bag with the thinned icing, snip the tip and flood the centers of the cookies.
 (For tips on cookie decorating, click HERE.)
 Then, let the cookies dry very well, overnight at least, and draw pictures with handy dandy food decorating pens.
 I recreated THESE FLOWERS that I drew on marshmallows on the cookies.

 And I left a few for my younger daughters to draw on, too.
 See if you can guess which ones the 6 year old made and which one the 16 month old made.